bgheorghita/Constraint-Satisfaction/README.md

  <br>
  <br>

  <b>Tree-structured CSP</b> is another way to solve the graph-coloring problem by decompose it into many subproblems.
-The constraint graph should be reduced to trees based on removing nodes or based on collapsing nodes together. <br>
+The constraint graph should be reduced to trees (any two variables are connected by only one path) based on removing nodes or based on collapsing nodes together. <br>

  ![map example](img-readme/tree.PNG)